 Commercial truck vehicles who engage in interstate commerce carry a higher liability than those involved in passenger vehicle wrecks in Kentucky.
 That means if you are injured in a truck accident, you may be eligible for a larger amount of compensation than those who are injured in a passenger car crash.

 Hiring an attorney who is familiar with all aspects of trucking safety regulations and truck accidents is crucial to your personal injury case.
 Contact an experienced truck accident attorney in Richmond, Kentucky to discuss your options for litigation.

 What to Expect When Pursuing a Truck Accident Recovery

-If you successfully settle your claim with the insurance company or defendants or if your case is successful in court then you may be able to recover damages for past, current, and future:
+If your personal injury claim is successful with the insurance company or with the court, then you may be able to receive compensation to recover any past, current, or future damages, including:

 - Medical expenses

 - Pain and suffering

 The specific factors of the truck accident will help determine the severity of your injuries, how they have impacted on your life, and how much compensation shall be awarded.
 Once you accept any settlement, you will not likely be able to receive any additional compensation in the future.
 Consult with a personal injury attorney to discuss fighting for a fair settlement for your claim.